-As a Methodist Church Academy this policy has been written taking into account the following:
+This policy has been written taking into account the following:

 - The content of the current Agreed Syllabus for Religious Education in Wigan and the Methodist Church documents on teaching Christianity. - Observed good practice already in place within the school and the Epworth Education Trust - Suggestions and ideas from staff involved in the teaching of Religious Education across the Epworth Education Trust - The curriculum entitlement of all pupils in the National Curriculum - The right of any parent to withdraw their child from lessons in Religious Education.